grybkom/app_influence_on_gene_expression_mouse_frontal_cortex/README.md

 ![app_sample_expression_distributions](https://github.com/user-attachments/assets/2a54dfc6-5289-4839-8e0a-a320e478da51)

-## Comparison of the top 50 genes selected by variance and the top 50 genes contributing to Principal Component 1
+## Comparison of Genes Selected by Variance and Genes Selected by Principal Component 1
 There is substantial overlap, 37 out of 50 genes, between the highly variable genes and the genes selected for PC1.
 Indicating that the primary axis of structured variation in the dataset is largely driven by highly variable genes.

 The persistence of wild-type heterogeneity in both the variance-based and PC1-based heatmaps suggests that this variability reflects structured differences rather than random noise.
 The PCA scatterplot indicates that the divergent WT sample does not represent a global outlier.